wences-sanchez/Knowledge-Base/pages/Terraform (highlights).md

 			  }
 		- -
 		- -
 		- The terraform binary contains the basic functionality for Terraform, but it does not come with the code for any of the providers (e.g., the AWS provider, Azure provider, GCP provider, etc.), so when you’re first starting to use Terraform, you need to run terraform init to tell Terraform to scan the code, figure out which providers you’re using, and download the code for them.
-By default, the provider code will be downloaded into a .terraform folder, which is Terraform’s scratch directory (you may want to add it to .gitignore). #space
+By default, the provider code will be downloaded into a .terraform folder, which is Terraform’s scratch directory (you may want to add it to .gitignore). #ñspace
 		- -
 		- -
 		- Example of data source use in Terraform. #card